 Most of our childhood playmates were boys.
 I thought it was because mother never had a boy of her own and therefore encouraged them to come to our house to play, but my sister Mary told me later that it was actually because we three girls were such tom-boys that the mothers of the girls in town would not let them play with us.
 We rode horses.
 We rode standing up bareback.
 We walked under our horse’s belly and between its legs.
 We climbed trees.
 We climbed to the top of the windmill, having first learned how to turn off the circling blades.
 We floated around the ponds in the old rock quarry on a raft.
 We helped pitch hay and rode in the hay wagon.
 We played high up in the barns and rode on the combine or followed the combine with our horse getting wheat to eat from the sack sower.
 My mother kept an eye on us, but she let us do things that seemed daring and unladylike for girls to do at that time.

 Our mother’s allowing us to do “dangerous” things was probably due to her own fearlessness.
 She did things that no other mother we knew would do.
 She liked to go for long hikes through steep canyons.
 She knew how to kill rattlesnakes.
 She could drive a car, which was actually a rarity for women then.
-She liked to go for drives on back roads and take her children with her.
+She liked to drive on back roads and take her children with her.

 Actually we did not go on very many pleasure drives, because we grew up during the depression and gas was expensive, but just going any place with our mother was an adventure.
 She dearly loved to explore new places.
 Like the Elephant Child, she had “insatiable curiosity.”
 She would say, “Now what do you suppose that is?” pointing to some plant, bird, animal, insect or rock we had never seen before, and we would find out what it was, either by asking questions or looking it up in a book afterwards.
 Or she would say, “See that bird?
 It’s a Phoebe.
 Do you think it has a nest in that old barn?” and we would find out whether it did or not.

 Recently, while looking through some old boxes, I found a diary that my mother had kept between 1936 and 1938 when I was six to eight years old.
 Mother wrote it during the heart of the depression and she was using it as a means to vent her explosively negative feelings.
 I was amazed to discover how unhappy she had been and how desperate she felt.
 She was disillusioned with her husband; she was frustrated being a mother of three children struggling to exist on the small income he made, yet not be able to make money of her own even though she still had the ability to do so.
 She was also ill much of the time and had two goiter operations.
-Goiters are caused by lack of iodine and were a common malady back then in areas far from the sea.
+Goiters, a growth on the front of the neck, are caused by lack of iodine and were a common malady back then in areas far from the sea.
 She longed for the early days of her marriage when there were no financial worries and when she and my father had had fun together.
 Both she and my father were teachers and naturalists.
 They shared their love of nature during many outdoor adventures before children and the Depression changed their lives.

 So I will add “brave” to my list of her exceptional qualities.